EdwardBetts/wikichen.is/_posts/stories/2013-06-17-cheese-board-pizza.md

           <div class="aside-container aside-tasting">
             <div class="aside-text">
               <h1>Tasting Notes</h1>
-              There’s nothing better with which to sample a slice of the day’s special at the Collective than a bottle of Mexican coke.
+              <p>There’s nothing better with which to sample a slice of the day’s special at the Collective than a bottle of Mexican coke.
 The pizzeria sells them at $2, but hop on over to Safeway a block down and you’ll usually find them at less than $1 a pop.
-All the pizzas sampled here were paired with a refreshingly cold bottle of Mexican coke.
+All the pizzas sampled here were paired with a refreshingly cold bottle of Mexican coke.</p>
             </div>
           </div>
         </div>